abukowski21/SAMI3-GITM-python/docs/source/interpolation.rst

 	- The subprocess call could not find the ESMF_RegridWeightGen executable.
 	- To fix this, set the ``ESMF_DIR`` flag (unfortunately named since it's the same name as the variable used during ESMF install) to the path to the ESMF executables.
 From the $ESMF_DIR used inn the install, go to apps/[...]/ and you will see the executables.
 Get into the apps directory and hit tab till you find some programs.
 The directory you found is what ``ESMF_DIR`` should be set to.
 	- This error could also be caused by the ESMF executables not being listed correctly in $PATH.
 If you *did* add them to $PATH and installed something like ESMPy into your Python environment, they could be in the wrong order.
 Run ``echo $PATH$`` or ``which ESMF_RegridWeightGen`` to see where the executable is being called from.
 If it is not the same as the one you installed, you need to fix your $PATH (or use the ``ESMF_DIR`` flag).
+4. Error code 1.
+Take a look in the logs (generated in the folder you ran the code from).
+If ``ESMF_PIO  : disabled`` and ``ESMF_PNETCDF  : disabled``, it could be two things.
+	- Easy: Check the output of ``which ESMF_PrintInfo``.
+If it points to a conda environment, ESMF cannot find the executable you installed.
+You need to fix your $PATH or use the ``ESMF_DIR`` flag when running the Python code (it does not look at your environment variables on its own).
+	- Less easy: If that command is not found, ESMF cannot find the executables.
+Hopefully you just typed the ESMF_DIR wrong or something.
+Try running the ``ESMF_PrintInfo`` executable (same directory as the other installed scripts) and see if PIO & pnetcdf are enabled.
+If not, you need to reinstall ESMF with these enabled.
+Sorry!

+If these don't work or you find new errors, let me know and I'll update this page.
+Good luck!